cake-tech/cakewallet-guides/docs/monero.md

 Background syncing may not work correctly in these and other cases:

 * **You force close apps.** Force closing apps can be a signal to your operating system that you don't care about the app running.
 Generally, closing apps in the android app switcher *shouldn't* prevent background syncing, but the operating system ultimately decides how to handle these cases.
 * **You don't open Cake Wallet for a while.** This is usually a signal to the operating system to prevent these background processes.
-On android, you can take some steps to mitigate this, such as adding Cake Wallet to the `Never sleeping apps` list.
+On android, you can take some steps to mitigate this, such as [adding](https://www.androidpolice.com/prevent-apps-from-sleeping-in-the-background-on-android/) Cake Wallet to the `Never sleeping apps` or `Unrestricted` list.
 * Anything else the operating system feels like preventing.